pamadei/webpack-template/README.md

 ## Introduction:

 Welcome to the **Webpack App**.
-This is a Webpack template that can be used for a Vanilla JS application or if you wish you can add your favorite Framework/Library.
+This is a Webpack template that can be used for a Vanilla JS application or if you wish you can add your favorite library.

 ***